najoungkim/COGS/README.md

 ### Preprocessing

-Run the following to reformat the .tsv format dataset into format used by the OpenNMT preprocessing code: python reformat_data_for_opennmt.py --input_path path_to_data --output_path output_path
+0. Reformat the .tsv format dataset into format used by the OpenNMT preprocessing code: python reformat_data_for_opennmt.py --input_path path_to_data --output_path output_path

+1. Run OpenNMT preprocess. output_path should be the same as the output of step 0, and opennmt_path should point to the src/OpenNMT directory in this repo. bash opennmt_preprocess.sh output_path opennmt_path